DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

 8. in Edge, create an API Product called "OIDC-Core-Product" and
   - add the oidc-core proxy to it
-  - set the callback URL to ... for example http://dinochiesa.github.io/openid-connect/callback-handler.html

   - add a "custom attribute" to the API Product called 'login-url' containing the URL from the prior step. eg, https://myappname.herokuapp.com/login

 9.  create a Developer App in Edge with authorization to the OIDC-Core-Product API Product.
+  - set the callback URL to ... for example http://dinochiesa.github.io/openid-connect/callback-handler.html
-  - To this App, add a custom attribute, called "logo-url" with value of an url for an image, eg, https://www.marketingtechblog.com/wp-content/uploads/2010/06/example-logo-660x330.png
+  - add a custom attribute, called "logo-url" with value of an url for an image, eg, https://www.marketingtechblog.com/wp-content/uploads/2010/06/example-logo-660x330.png
     This will be displayed in the login-and-consent screen at runtime.